Feds approve Washington state’s coronavirus request for special health-care status

 The Centers for Medicare and Medicaid Services approved Washington’s request Thursday, a news release said.

 “I recognize that Governor Inslee and his team are working around the clock to respond to the escalating crisis in Washington State,” CMS Administrator Seema Verma said.

-Washington is only the second state to receive 1135 approval; Florida’s r “We are committed to stripping away any red tape that gets in the way of states or providers effectively managing this public health emergency.”equest was approved Monday, the news release said.
+“We are committed to stripping away any red tape that gets in the way of states or providers effectively managing this public health emergency.”

 Ten of the 12 members of Washington’s congressional delegation wrote in support of the state’s 1135 request earlier this week.
+Washington is only the second state to receive 1135 approval; Florida’s request was approved Monday.